I shall be telling this with a sigh,

 desires and needs.
 In such a situation everything loses

 definition.
-There is no valid definition of life, nor
+In this mindset there is no valid definition of life, nor

-definition of tangible love as fulfilling those needs and
+definition of tangible love as fulfilling genuine, natural needs and

 desires, no enhancement of life beyond this mystical